Skip to main content

 Temporary Directory

-The temporary directory at $data-dir/tmp must not be mounted with noexec or repository manager startup will fail with java.lang.UnsatisfiedLinkError message of failed to map segment from shared object: Operation not permitted.
+The temporary directory at $data-dir/tmp must not be mounted with noexec or the Nexus Repository startup fails with java.lang.UnsatisfiedLinkError message.

 File Systems

-Nexus Repository stores multiple kinds of data, with two primary storage requirements:
+Nexus Repository stores multiple kinds of data and has two primary storage requirements to keep in mind when selecting a file system:

-1. Embedded data (H2, OrientDB, Elastic Search) requires very responsive, fast storage, ideally local disk
+1. Embedded data (H2, OrientDB (Legacy), Elastic Search) requires very responsive, fast storage, ideally local disk

 2. Blob storage (component binaries), which requires moderately responsive, high-capacity storage